lsst/lsstcam_lsst_io/docs/index.rst

 .. image:: /shutter.webp
    :width: 75%
-   :alt: Exploded view of camera
+   :alt: view of the shutter

 The shutter's two sides slide back and forth to expose and then cover the focal plane.
 The nominal shutter open/close time is 1 second.

 .. image:: /filter_assembly.webp
    :width: 75%
-   :alt: Exploded view of camera
+   :alt: filter change mechanism

 The filter changer mechanism - which holds 5 of the 6 LSST filters at a time - moves a filter in and out of the light path.
 The nominal filter change time is 2 minutes.